ZiyadHammad/ZiyadHammad/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Ziyad
 =============================================================================================================================

 I've been knee-deep in programming for over three years now.
-As a die-hard gamer, I've always had this insatiable curiosity about how game systems tick, which naturally led me down the rabbit hole of programming.
-In 2021, I decided to take the plunge and enroll in a Software Engineering Bootcamp.
-Let me tell you, I was going through it!
-But hey, that bootcamp became the launching pad to my career in the tech industry
+As a die-hard gamer, I've always had this deep curiosity about the inner workings of game systems, which naturally led me down the rabbit hole of programming.
+In 2021, I decided to take the plunge and enroll in a Software Engineering Bootcamp which became the launching pad to my career.

 * 🌍  I'm based in Centreville, Virginia
 * 🖥️  See my portfolio at [ZiyadHammad.com](http://ZiyadHammad.com)